wwwaylon/wwwaylon.github.io/google.md

 My primary area of research was the development and applicaion of novel statistical methods to better translate the kind of benefits that we can get from a conceptual simulation study into real-world settings where the application is often not so good.
 We had to solve all kinds of methodological problems and technical limitations (e.g., missing data; see Howard, Rhemtulla & Little, 2015) in a research space where over-simplified data analytic practices persist for decades.
 I found that advanced statistical techniques, particularly within the structural equation modeling framework, were really interesting and very challenging.

 One of our projects focused on progress monitoring of a new composite communication score to assess early language performance, quantify rates of development, and determine how individuals respond to intervention.
-What struck me was the enormous gap between the applied statistical methodology and the research questions.
+What struck me was the enormous gap between the proposed statistical methods and the research questions.

 As a statistical consultant, I worked closely with the reseach team to focus on the theory.
-This is a handwritten path diagram from one of those meetings that demonstrates a continuum of temporally ordered foundational language development skills.
+This is a path diagram drawn by the primary investigator from one of those meetings that demonstrates a deep theoretical vision for language development in this context and the many contextual factors that may influence these relations.

 <p align="center">
   <img width="700" height="600" src="/assets/img/napkin.jpg">